CIRAS

 Mandate & Legacy

-CIRAS is an independent research consortium specializing in Arctic climate dynamics, geomagnetic phenomena, and high-latitude environmental anomalies.
-Established in 1984, CIRAS operates through funding partnerships with [REDACTED], [REDACTED], multiple northern universities, and territorial research boards.
-Its primary mission is to interpret long-term changes in permafrost integrity, polar hydrology, and geomagnetic field behavior—delivering actionable data to government ministries and global scientific networks.
+CIRAS is a public-facing research consortium specializing in Arctic climate dynamics, geomagnetic phenomena, high-latitude environmental anomalies, and archival signal recovery.
+Public incorporation records identify 1984 as the consortium’s formal establishment year; however, internal file structures reference earlier observation nodes, military transfer records, and pre-consortium field activity dating back to the mid-20th century.
+CIRAS operates through funding partnerships with [REDACTED], [REDACTED], northern research institutions, and territorial field boards.
+Its stated mission is to interpret long-term changes in permafrost integrity, polar hydrology, and geomagnetic field behavior—while preserving anomalous records that standard agencies classify as damaged, incomplete, or non-actionable.

 Facilities & Historical Sites